kadena-io/pact/docs/pact-reference.rst

 *→* ``keyset``

-Convenience to build a keyset from keys present in message signatures, using 'keys-all' as the predicate.
+Convenience to build a keyset from keys present in message signatures, using ‘keys-all’ as the predicate.

 typecheck
 ~~~~~~~~~